WSAxel/WSAxel/README.md

 # My Projects
 **This page contains an overview of some small personal projects as well as a few small projects from some of my school subjects**

+##Here are my most used languages by what is posted on my github
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=WSAxel&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 ## Digital tools and languages